 Paying For Your Aperiomics Test

-Aperiomics provides insurance billing on a case-by-case basis for the Next Generation Sequencing service.
-This means they can verify whether your insurer will cover the cost of testing, and how much.
+Aperiomics provides insurance billing, both US-based and international, on a case-by-case basis for the Next Generation Sequencing service.
+This means they can verify on your behalf, whether your insurer will cover the cost of testing, and how much.
 Before ordering a test, get in touch with the Aperiomics team to discuss this.

 Self-pay pricing without insurance coverage is $1000 per sample, plus shipping.
 If additional testing is required – eg. samples from elsewhere in the body, or follow up testing – Aperiomics offers discounted pricing for subsequent tests.

-In order to make their testing accessible to anyone in need, Aperiomics accepts Flexible Spending Accounts and will do their best to cater to individual circumstances.
+In order to make their testing accessible to anyone in need, Aperiomics accepts Flexible Spending Accounts (payment plans) and will do their best to cater to individual circumstances.